subvertnormality/mosaic/README.md

 You can save and load your creation in the param menu.
 On save, you will be prompted for a name.

 When the sequencer is not playing, it will autosave with the name "autosave" after 60 seconds.
 When autosaving, your norns will briefly display the _Mosaic_ logo and your grid will flash.
-When you launch _Mosaic_ the autosave will be automatically be loaded.
+When you launch _Mosaic_ the autosave will automatically be loaded.
 Be careful to save into a named slot if you want to keep your creation forever!

 ## Device configuration

 By default, you'll only see a "CC Device" in Mosaic's device configuration menu in the channel page.
 This device can be used to control any midi device of course, but you won't benefit from parameter labels.
 To get the benefit of more midi devices, you can add config files to `dust/data/mosaic/config` tailored to the specifics of your studio.
-There are a set of premade configuration files in `dust/code/mosaic/lib/config`.
+There are a set of pre-made configuration files in `dust/code/mosaic/lib/config`.
 Simply copy the ones that are relevant to your studio over to `dust/data/mosaic/config`.
-You can edit the configuration files manualy to suit your midi device's configuration, for example, to specify a custom midi channel.
+You can edit the configuration files manually to suit your midi device's configuration, for example, to specify a custom midi channel.
 Create your own `.json` configuration by following the format of the stock config files.
-Please also consider adding any you make to the mosaic repository for others to use!
+Please also consider adding custom device configs to the mosaic repository for others to use!

-You can also install devices such as the execellent [emplaitress](https://github.com/sixolet/emplaitress) using [n.b.](https://github.com/sixolet/nb/tree/main).
+You can also install devices such as the excellent [emplaitress](https://github.com/sixolet/emplaitress) using [n.b.](https://github.com/sixolet/nb/tree/main).
 These will appear automatically when a mod is installed and active.

 # Midi control